-- Please do NOT send students to school if he/she has or has had: - -Fever over 100.0 within the last 24 hours (must be fever free without medication). - -Vomiting or diarrhea within the last 24 hours. - -Continuous coughing not relieved with cough medicine. - -Strep Throat.
-They may return 24 hours after starting antibiotics. - Please remember to notify the School Nurse or Office if your student has a contagious illness and check with the School Nurse or your doctor about other illnesses.
+- Please do NOT send students to school if student has or has had: - Fever over 100.0 within the last 24 hours (must be fever free without medication). - Vomiting or diarrhea within the last 24 hours. - Continuous coughing not relieved with cough medicine. - Strep Throat.
+Students may return 24 hours after starting antibiotics. - Please remember to notify the School Nurse or Office if your student has a contagious illness and check with the School Nurse or your doctor about other illnesses.